 1. Cloud-based infrastructure

 SASE deployment is closely related to moving IT infrastructure to the cloud.
 This cloud-first approach helps ensure service accessibility and balance the server load.
-With cloud infrastructure comes the benefits of easy scalability, saving business costs, and paying only for used resources.
+Cloud infrastructure offers the benefits of easy scalability, saving business costs, and paying only for used resources.

 2. Zero Trust approach

 A central component of SASE infrastructure is adapting the Zero Trust approach to cybersecurity.
 According to it, the connection shouldn’t be given trust based on its network location.
 The threats shouldn’t be expected only from the external network.
 All connections can be potentially harmful.
-Therefore much tighter access controls are needed to ensure that each user is who they claim they are.
+Therefore, tighter access controls are needed to ensure that each user is who they claim to be.

 3. Network components